kyleraywed/derp/README.md

     numbers := []int{1, 2, 3, 4, 5, 6, 7, 8, 9, 10}
     // Apply() performs the actual work orders declared above.
-    // The pipeline does not consume, and is safely reusable. output, err := pipeline.Apply(numbers)
+    // The pipeline does not consume, and is safely reusable.
+    // Opt_Reset can be passed to Apply() to clear the pipeline after work. output, err := pipeline.Apply(numbers)
     if err != nil {
         log.Println(err)